 The Artemis Council is a dedicated group of patrons who directly support exhibitions, new commissions, and residencies by women artists at the New Museum.
 After a successful inaugural year, the group is deeply committed to championing gender equality in the arts that is central to the New Museum’s DNA.

 Artemis provided critical support for the New Museum’s most successful exhibition to date, “Pipilotti Rist: Pixel Forest,” as well as its Phaidon-published publication.
 The generosity of the group also helped fund exhibitions and publications by nine extraordinary woman artists of diverse ages, geographies, backgrounds, and orientations: Elaine Cameron-Weir, Carol Rama, Kaari Upson, and Lynette Yiadom-Boakye in 2017, and Nicole Eisenman, Goshka Macuga, Beatriz Santiago Muñoz, Cally Spooner, and Andra Ursuta in 2016.

-For more information about the Artemis Council, please contact Mariah Mazur, Major Gifts Officer, at (212) 219.1222 x260 or email@example.com.
+For more information about the Artemis Council, please contact Mariah Mazur, Associate Director of Development, at (212) 219.1222 x260 or email@example.com.

 The New Museum's Corporate Membership program provides companies with a stronger connection to the Museum's community of prominent artists and patrons and provides exclusive access to our leading-edge programming.Learn about renting a space for your corporate event R